How to build a professional development plan: Examples and instructions

 Book your demo

-There are several ways that can help you learn about your team, for example:
+Here are several ways to help you learn about your team:

 There are plenty of online assessment tools that measure interests, skills and ideal working styles and environments for employees.
 These include:

-Set aside some time to do at least one or two tests and see what insights you can collect from an employee.
+Ask employees to complete one or two tests to see what insights you can gain.

-A performance review is best conducted by an employee scheduling a meeting with their manager to see how they are progressing in the role.
-Ideally, these meetings should be happening regularly anyway.
+performance review is best conducted by an employee scheduling a meeting with their manager to see how they are progressing in the role.
+Ideally, these meetings should occur regularly.

 Together, they should look at the metrics used to evaluate success in their job and see where they stand.
 It’s useful here to cover questions such as: